 My total income is below £50,000 does that mean I don’t need to do anything?

 There is good and bad news on that one!
-You will not have to register at 06/4/26, (should this be 2025?) but there is a sliding scale so you may need to register a year later.
+You will not have to register at 06/4/26, but there is a sliding scale so you may need to register a year later.

 I like just bundling up all my receipts and taking them to my accountant, can I still just do that?